 Cattle in Australia

 The first cattle arrived in Australia with the First Fleet in 1788.
 Since then the national herd has grown to around 28 million.
-Every cow excretes, on average, about 12 cow pads per day.
-This equates to around 33 million tonnes of dung deposited around Australia every year.
+A cow makes about 12 cow pads per day.
+With over 28 million cattle across Australia in 2023, millions of tonnes of dung is produced each year.